 After a few minutes of admiring Shasta, we were on our way again.
 The woman stepped back and waved with an expression reminiscent of days-gone-by on her face.

-Excerpt from a soon to be published book: Carriage Capers – Magic Moments Leave Marks on our Hearts.
-Stories of a Horse Carriage Driver in San Luis Obispo County by Sharon J. Jantzen
+Excerpts are from the full stories found in the e-book, Carriage Capers – Magic Moments Leave Marks on our Hearts – Stories of a Horse Carriage Driver in San Luis Obispo County by Sharon J. Jantzen.
+Get this story and eight more Carriage Capers delivered to your in-box by clicking this link: Carriage Capers